 If your institution is included on our partnerships page, then you will be eligible to take part in this programme in the school(s) listed.
 Otherwise, you may want to consider applying for our Study Abroad Programme.

 Choosing your modules

+We have an extensive module catalogue offering nearly 900 modules for you to choose from.
 Your module choices are discussed between yourself, your exchange coordinator at Salford and your tutor at your home institution.
 You will need to confirm that the credits from modules you study with us can be transferred to your studies back home.
 You’ll also need to complete a Learning Agreement, so that both institutions are aware of the modules you are intending to take and that they have been approved.

 There may be some modules unavailable to you as an exchange student, depending on your existing knowledge.
 Students here study a single course, i.e Drama, Biology or Business.
 If your course involves multiple areas of study and fits into more than one school at Salford, it may be more difficult to gain approval for your modules and fit them into a timetable.

 Before you apply, you must be selected and nominated by your home institution.
 Nominations must be submitted by your home university’s International Office by emailing Salford-IOT@salford.ac.uk.
 If successful, you will be asked to complete an application form.
 See below for more information about applying to study with us.

 Please note that your application will not be considered if we have not received a valid nomination from your home university’s International Office.

 At this stage, we will only require some basic information about you, including what you are currently studying and what you would like to study with us.
 This information will be passed on to the relevant school and a decision will be made on whether your nomination is accepted or rejected.
 If your nomination is rejected, you will not be invited to complete an application form.
 Your nomination may be rejected for the following reasons: your chosen course is already fully booked, or your chosen course does not match your previous education.